gbour/wave/README.md

 SSL
 ---

-Application support SSL
+Application supports SSL
  1. generates a certificate with **make cert**
  2. MQTT SSL port is configured in *etc/wave.config* (defaults to **8883**)

-It allows only TLSv1.1 and TLSv1.2 versions, and (EC)DHE ciphers (currently hardcoded)
+It allows only TLSv1.1 and TLSv1.2 versions, and (EC)DHE ciphers (currently hardcoded).

-You can test with mosquitto client:
+You can test using mosquitto client:

     $> mosquitto_sub -t 'foo/bar' --tls-version tlsv1.2 --cafile etc/wave_cert.pem -d -v -p 8883 --insecure